Alpine A110 (2017): Engines

+Sales

 Future development

-In January 2021, Alpine signed an MoU with Lotus Cars for the development of the next generation A110, which is intended to enter production by 2025.
+In January 2021, Alpine signed an MoU with Lotus Cars for the development of the next generation A110, which was intended to enter production by 2025.
+The deal with Lotus was canceled by mutual agreement in May 2023, the two firms agreeing to pursue development of their respective flagship sportscars separately.

 In June 2021, Alpine (encompassing the recently renamed Renault Sport and Renault Formula One divisions) announced that its thirty-year partnership with BorgWarner would continue for the production of future Alpine powertrains.
 In addition to the next model of the A110 to be developed in partnership with Lotus, a B-segment compact sports car based on the CMF-B EV and a C-segment sports cross-over based on the CMF-EV were mentioned.
 BorgWarner's 2019 acquisition of Delphi Technologies has led to speculation that the next A110 may feature Delphi's silicon carbide inverter with a 800V traction pack, rather than a more common 400V system.

+In December 2024, Alpine announced that the release of the third-generation Alpine A110 would be delayed until 2026 but that, at 1,450 kg (3,200 lbs), it would be lighter than comparable combustion vehicles while maintaining a 563 km (350 mile) range.

+In October 2025, it was announced that only 1,750 more of the second-generation gasoline-powered A110s would be produced, ending in mid-2026 when the third-generation Alpine Performance Platform (APP)-based 800V A110s are slated to begin shipping.

 Motorsport

+A110 Cup

 The Alpine A110 Cup was revealed in October 2017.
 This track-only version of the A110 utilizes the same chassis as the road car but has been modified to include a roll cage, adjustable suspension and racing brakes.
 The 1.8 L turbocharged engine is also similar to the street car but power has been upped to 270 hp that is transferred to the track through a bespoke racing sequential gearbox and Michelin racing tires.
 The car is designed for use in the new Alpine Elf Europa Cup series that will visit 6 tracks in Europe for its inaugural season.
 Only 20 cars will be built in its debut season and they are priced around €100,000 each.

+A110 GT4

 At the 2018 Geneva Motor Show, Alpine revealed a new GT4 version of the Alpine A110 Cup.
 This upgraded version of the A110 Cup comes with more power as well as revised aerodynamics highlighted by an extremely aggressive front splitter and a large rear wing.
-Customers of the original A110 Cup car are able to upgrade their cars to GT4 spec for a fee.
-The A110 GT4 began racing in the second half of 2018 so teams could test their new car in preparation for a championship hunt in the 2019 season.
+Customers of the original A110 Cup car can upgrade their cars to GT4 spec for a fee.
+The A110 GT4 entered competition throughout the second half of 2018.